- If you want to explore, find resources, build, and interact with campers, this game is for you.

 That being said, everything you do in the game does reward you with experience, even picking up small branches or pieces of cloth.
 Whenever you gain a level, you can assign points to a simple skill system that will allow you to carry more items, jump higher or build new constructions on your campsite.

-Again, don’t let any of this stress you: there is more than enough experience to be earned and you’ll easily get up to the maximum level.
+Again, don’t let any of this stress you: there is more than enough experience to be earned, and you’ll easily get up to the maximum level.
 Some people may feel like this is needless padding, but I’ve always appreciated RPG systems in games, no matter how small.

-In fact, it’s these small feelings of accomplishment that make it such a wholesome game: there is always something to be gained and a new satisfying box to be ticked.
+It’s these small feelings of accomplishment that make it such a wholesome game: there is always something to be gained and a new satisfying box to be ticked.

 What isn’t great about Haven Park?